TheBeachLab/selfhosted/doc/cloud.md

 With Nginx and PostgreSQL

+> IMPORTANT UPDATE: After upgrading to Ubuntu 22 Nextcloud broke and I could not manage to bring it back up.
+These mastodontic pieces, like Gitlab, require a lot of understanding, and if it fails, all fails with it, locking your data.
+I believe for a home server it is much better to split all the services into smaller individual pieces.

 ## Domain and SSL certificates

 Create a CNAME for `cloud` or similar to `beachlab.org` and get a certificate